"Now that you are done with your schooling, darling, what would you like to do?"

 "I'd rather the horse had come down on me than land on her.
 It was vicious in life and in death," Jake said, "though I'm sure no one imagined he would go down like that."

-"It is what it is," Aunt Bea said.
-"Jake you hold her down while Amos and Gus work to straighten those broken bones."
+"It could have been much worse," Aunt Bea said.
+"Jake you hold her down while Amos and Gus work to straighten those broken bones.
+I already gave her the laudanum."

 One yank and Camille had passed out, but not before she had the memory of Jake leaning over her holding her arms down with his eyes full of compassion.

 The doctor arrived and gave the good news that he did not believe her lungs had been involved in the injury beyond a bruise.
-The ribs were cracked and her ankle was broken which he examined and wrapped with orders not to get out of bed and to keep it elevated.
+A couple of ribs were cracked besides her leg that was broken which he examined and wrapped with orders not to let her get out of bed and to keep it elevated.
 They all were thankful knowing it could have been deadly.
 He commended the men in their ability to set the bones.

 "It comes in useful on the ranch, as you well know, as so many cowboys tend to get a break now and then," Uncle Amos said.

 "Here's some more pain medicine that will make her sleepy.
 She'll need it especially the next three days.
+Believe it or not, the ribs might be the more painful.
 The pain should subside gradually after that.
 Watch for swelling and infection, but I don't expect there to be any in one so young and in good health.
 Make sure she breathes deeply in spite of the pain.
 I don't want the lungs to collect fluid lying there.
 Well, young lady, you survived a man-killing stallion.
 Not everyone lives to tell that tale.
-You have the good Lord looking after you."
+You had the good Lord looking after you."

 Camille nodded and said, "Thank you," before laying back against the pillows.
 She just realized she was gripping Jake's hand and didn't even know how long she had been doing so.
 "I'm sorry, Jake.
-I hope I didn't squeeze it too hard when he was checking my ankle."
+I hope I didn't squeeze it too hard when he was examining me."
 A tear escaped to trickle down her cheek.
 "I was sure you were going to die there for a minute with the stallion hovering over you on the ground."

 "I wish it was me lying broken on this bed instead of you.
 It doesn't seem right since you weren't even in the corral with that vicious animal."